Find out how your VA education benefits can help pay for flight training to advance your pilot qualifications.

 You may be eligible for flight training benefits if you meet all of the requirements listed below.

 All of these must be true:

-- Qualify for the Post-9/11 GI Bill, Montgomery GI Bill, or Reserve Educational Assistance Program (REAP), and
+- Qualify for the Post-9/11 GI Bill or Montgomery GI Bill, and

 - You have a private pilot’s license, and

 - Have a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate